AustralianBioCommons/Learning-Library/pages/resources.md

 ---
-title: View all resources
+title: All resources
 page_id: All_resources
-description: An interactive table displaying the full collection of training resources housed in the Learning Library
+description: An interactive table displaying the full collection of learning resources housed in the Learning Library
 datatable: true
 ---

-{% include callout.html type="note" content="This page will include the collection of training resources." %}

-{% include callout.html type="tip" content="You can sort the table by themed collections using the topic buttons in the table, or via the navigation bar on the left of the page." %}
+{% include callout.html type="tip" content="You can sort the table by themed collections within the table, or via the navigation bar on the left of the page." %}

 {% include resource-table-all.html %}